-So, as people start putting a tighter rein on their finances during this economic recession, it’s important to discuss retirement saving options for those who do not have access to one through their company.
+So, as people are stressing more about the importance of having a hefty savings account, it’s a great time to discuss options for individuals who are not eligible for their company 401(k) or do not have one through their workplace.
 Below we will share several options for people in this situation according to an article by MorningStar.

 1) Invest in an IRA.

-2) Assess whether self-employment accounts are an option.
+2) Look Into Self-employment accounts are an option.

 5) Be part of the solution.